 Certain emails may look like they come from Amazon, but in reality do not.
 Be careful of emails that:

-When in doubt, log into your account on Amazon and check your order history and account settings.
+When in doubt, log into your Amazon account and check your order history and account settings.
 If nothing is out of place, then chances are that you're dealing with a fake email.
 It's best to just delete it.

-Logging out of your Amazon account when you're done buying or selling on Amazon is especially important when using a computer that other people may use later (such as one at an Internet cafe, library, or other public facility).
+Logging out of your account when you're done buying or selling on the website is especially important when using a computer that other people may use later (such as one at an Internet cafe, library, or other public facility).
 This keeps strangers from being able to automatically log into your Amazon account and mess with it.
 It's still a good general tip anyways, though.

 TechBoomers offers free articles that teach people how to use technology to make their lives easier (and more fun!).
 To support our work, some of our content contains links to websites that pay us affiliate commissions when our users visit them through us and make purchases.
 Learn more about how this works.